Lukeeeeee/IntelligentTrainerPublic/README.md

 If not, some errors within tensorflow and cuda may appear)

 #### 1.2.2 Run the ensemble trainer experiments
-With another branch "ensemble trainer", By running testRandomEnsemble.py, one can test the ensemble trainer.
+With another branch "EnsembleTrainer", By running testRandomEnsemble.py, one can test the ensemble trainer.

 #### 1.2.3 Results and Visualize: